alcides/GeneticEngine/Readme.md

 Consider the example of Vectorial GP in [A Vectorial Approach to Genetic Programming](https://www.researchgate.net/publication/332309668_A_Vectorial_Approach_to_Genetic_Programming), in which values can be of type Element or type Vectorial.

-We will use the following dataset, in which the first two coluns are scalars, the following two are vectorial, and the last one if the target value for this regression problem.
+We will use the following dataset, in which the first two columns are scalars, the following two are vectorial, and the last one is the target value.
+We will apply regression to the data set.

 ```python
 dataset = [